loicgreffier/spring-boot-kafka-quickstarts/kafka-producer-quickstarts/kafka-producer-avro-specific/README.md

 This module demonstrates the following:

-- The usage of the Kafka Clients producer DSL.
+- The usage of the Kafka Clients producer API.
 - The usage of Apache Avro and specific records.
 - The usage of unit tests with a Mock producer.